New organic grocer opens first SC store Thursday in Mount Pleasant

 Team Phun will open in June at 1801 Reynolds Ave, Suite D-3.

-The firm offers screen printing, custom apparel, design services and event merchandise.
+The firm offers s2creen printing, custom apparel, design services and event merchandise.

 Founder and principal Jesse Goodwick is moving to Charleston to open the new site.
 The original site in La Jolla, Calif., will remain in full operation.